 PV is found mostly in older adults.
 It rarely occurs in anyone under the age of 20.

 About 2 out of every 100,000 people are affected by the disease.
-Of these individuals, slightly less than 20 percent may go on to develop long-term complications such as myelofibrosis (bone marrow scarring) and leukemia.
+Of these individuals,

 The main purpose of treatment is controlling your blood cell counts.
 Reducing the number of red blood cells helps prevent clots that could lead to stroke, heart attack, or other organ damage.
 It may also mean managing white blood cell and platelet counts.
 The same process that signals the overproduction of red blood cells seems to also signal the overproduction of white blood cells and platelets.
 High blood cell counts, no matter the type of blood cell, increase the risk of blood clots and other complications.